Acura RL: Reception

 The second-generation 2005 Acura RL appeared on Car and Drivers Ten Best list for 2005.
-The car also garnered a CNET.com "Editor's Choice" Award for Top Tech Car and has had been reviewed in 2005, 2006, 2007, 2009, and 2011 as well as 2013 for its successor, the RLX.
-The SH-AWD all-wheel-drive system was lauded by Popular Science as one of the best automotive innovations of 2004, and earned the 2005 "Tech Car of the Year" from CNET.com.
-In a comparison of 2006–2007 model year mid-luxury sedans with all-wheel drive (prices ranging from $60,000 to 65,000 CAD), the RL compared favorably to a Mercedes-Benz E300 4MATIC and a BMW 528xi with xDrive.
-Subsequent moves by both Audi and BMW to design and market their own versions of torque vectoring all-wheel-drive systems bear out the innovative nature of the SH-AWD design.
+The car also garnered a CNET "Editor's Choice" Award for Top Tech Car in 2005.
+The SH-AWD all-wheel-drive system was lauded by Popular Science as one of the best automotive innovations of 2004.
+In October 2010, the Acura RL was named by Consumer Reports as the most reliable new car among luxury sedans.

+In a comparison of 2006–2007 model year mid-luxury sedans with all-wheel drive, the RL compared favorably to a Mercedes-Benz E300 4MATIC and a BMW 528xi.
+Subsequent moves by Audi and BMW to design and market their own versions of torque vectoring all-wheel-drive systems bear out the innovative nature of the SH-AWD design.

 While critically acclaimed, sales did not meet expectations.
-Despite the mid-generational update in 2009, only 2,043 cars were sold in the U.S., a 55 percent drop from 2008.
+Despite the mid-generational update, only 2,043 cars were sold in the U.S. in 2009, a 55 percent drop from 2008.
 Among Japanese luxury flagships marketed in America during the first six months of 2010, Acura sold only 872 RLs, compared to 5,650 Lexus LS and 6,602 Infiniti M sedans.
 Only 379 RLs were sold in North America in 2012.

-Enthusiasts and dealers said that the RL was not competitive because it lacked the full-size dimensions (the back seat was regarded as tight for a car of this size), a V8 engine performance option, and the better handling and balanced rear-wheel drive of its larger rivals in the mid-luxury segment.
-The 2009 refresh and 2011 update did not keep the RL competitive enough in acceleration or fuel economy, considering that other marques had released new generations of their mid-size luxury sedans, and as the 2009-10 RL retained a five-speed automatic transmission while other rivals had automatics with six or seven gears.
-Other competitors that were midway through their model cycle, such as the 2004-07 BMW 530i and 2005–08 Audi A6 3.2 FSI (with naturally aspirated 6-cylinder engines that were less powerful than the Acura RL's 3.5L V6) received updated engines with turbocharging/supercharging; the resulting 2008 BMW 535i and 2009 Audi A6 3.0 TFSI proved more powerful and fuel-efficient than the 2009 Acura RL (with a 3.7L V6).
-The RL's styling, while generally considered handsome, was not viewed as inspiring or passionate enough to alert buyers to its technological features or stand out in a crowded field, and the 2009 model was criticized for its "power plenum" grille, a bright horizontal pentagon of chrome that formed a shield across the upper center.
+Enthusiasts and dealers said that the RL was not competitive because it lacked the full-size dimensions (the back seat was regarded as tight for a car of this size), a V8 engine option and the better handling and balanced rear-wheel drive of its larger rivals in the mid-luxury segment.
+The 2009 refresh and 2011 update did not keep the RL competitive enough in acceleration or fuel economy, considering that other marques had released new generations of their mid-size luxury sedans.